• Skip to primary navigation

 Singapore coffee ribs over steamed rice ina white bowl.

-• These juicy, flavorful ribs make a great appetizer or main dish, paired with steamed rice and vegetable sides, such as cucumber salad or pickled radish.
+• These juicy, flavorful ribs make a great appetizer or main dish, paired with steamed rice or garlic mashed potatoes and vegetable sides, such as cucumber salad or pickled radish.
 Sprinkle them with green onions for a touch of freshness or toasted sesame seeds for extra crunch.

 • Transfer leftovers in a container with a tight-fitting lid and refrigerate for up to 3 days.
 For more extended storage, wrap tightly in foil, place in a resealable freezer bag, and freeze for up to 2 months.